jiangwenyuan/nuster/.github/ISSUE_TEMPLATE/Bug.md

 ## Expected behavior

 <!--
-Describe what you would like Nuster to do differently.
+Describe what you would like HAProxy to do differently.
 -->

 ## Do you have any idea what may have caused this?

 ## Do you have an idea how to solve the issue?